Northern Ireland

 The 19th century failure to save the Union

-British rule in Ireland was not democratic.
+but British rule of Ireland was fundamentally not democratic.

 they voted again and again to leave.